api3dao/api3-dao/packages/pool/README.md

 The beneficiaries of the timelocked tokens can withdraw their tokens to this pool contract, where the vesting schedule will be continued.
 The tokens withdrawn to the pool will be able to be staked by their owners to receive voting power, staking rewards and be used as collateral.

+### Timelock status update

+During or after the vesting schedule period, the user can update the timelocked tokens status making the newely unlocked tokens available for withdrawal.

 ## Double Agent and Api3Voting apps

 The DAO will have two pairs of Agents and Api3Voting apps, where having an Agent app make a transaction will require a proposal to be passed with the respective Api3Voting app.